top of page

 Therefore in this series we are going to explore what God originally intended and made very clear in scripture re: the job description for fathers; and then we are going to explore how the fathers of the Old Testament days did up through the time of Christ and how their obedience or lack of impacted their families, descendants and society.
 And then we will hopefully discover along the way how to participate with the living God in His great restoring work (see Malachi 4:5,6 above) He has promised before He returns.

 Jesus Christ is returning for a pure and spotless bride (see Ephesians 5:27 & Titus 2:14).
-A significant piece of that restoring purifying puzzle is fathers righteously fathering their children, and children learning to find in their Savior what they did not receive from their earthly fathers.
+A significant piece of that restoring purifying process is fathers righteously fathering their children, and children learning to find in their Savior what they did not receive from their earthly fathers.

 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.”
 Romans 12:2